Art of Love (2022 film): Plot summary

-With thoughts voiced by a narrator, a university professor gives a passionate lecture to students.
+With thoughts voiced by a narrator, the protagonist, a university professor gives a passionate lecture to students.
 An Asian-looking student watches intently.
-The professor receives a note delivered by a person on a skateboard.
-Then he is at a mall.
+The professor receives a note delivered by a young woman on a skateboard.
+Then, he is at a mall.
 Julia looks at engagement rings at a shopping mall.
 The professor drives Julia and her son, Javier, afterwards.
 He tells Julia about a note that was delivered to him by a person on a skateboard and she gets annoyed, and they argue.
 They arrive at home and he carries the boy to bed.
-Julia undresses and seduces him after saying "too bad (her son) isn't yours".
+Julia undresses and seduces him after saying "too bad (her son) isn't yours."

-The professor sees a message written on the pavement that says something to the effect of 'the greatest form of love is paying attention to another human'.
+The professor sees a message written on the pavement that says something to the effect of 'the greatest form of love is paying attention to another human.'
 As the messages in the form of notes continue, the professor attempts to learn the identity of the sender.
-He speaks to a French bookshop owner at her shop, and learns the person courting him is Simone Weil.
-At a Chinese restaurant, where she works as a waitress, is the professor.
-He eats and has a book titled "Simone Weil" (which is the name of the person who has been courting him).
+He speaks to a French bookshop owner at her shop, and learns the person courting him is possibly Simone Weil.
+At a Chinese restaurant, where she works as a waitress, the professor eats and has a book titled "Simone Weil" (which is the name of the person who has been courting him).
 Finally, a message on his landline from Simone, introducing herself brings him joyous expectation for the date she sets for them to meet.
+They meet at the restaurant and she asks him to take her to his home.
+He carries her to his bedroom and begins undressing her lovingly, slowly.
+He nuzzles her breast and belly.
+She unbuckles his belt and he lays on top of her as they have sex but only partially.

-They meet, and Simone tells him she is a lesbian.
+Simone tells him she was a lesbian.

 He talks on the telephone, and angrily reacts to a rejection from a publisher, while his all-female staff cheer him on.